Kim Janey: Boston City Council

+First term

-Janey was first elected to the council in November 2017, as the representative of District 7, which includes Roxbury, and parts of Dorchester, the Fenway and the South End.
+Janey was first elected to the Boston City Council in November 2017.
 In the September Democratic primary she led the field of thirteen candidates with 25% of the votes, and then she faced the other leading candidate, Rufus Faulk, in the general election.
 She won the election with 55.5 percent of the 8,901 votes cast.
 When she was sworn in in January 2018, she became the first woman to represent District 7 on the council.

-Janey was re-elected in November 2019 with over 70% of the votes cast in her district.
-In her reelection campaign, it attracted attention that she shared a campaign office with both the reelection campaign of at-large councilor Michelle Wu and the election campaign of at-large council candidate Alejandra St. Guillen.

-In January 2020, Janey was elected as president of the City Council by her fellow councilors.

-As a member of the council, she has focused on education and social justice.
-She has supported changing the method of choosing Boston School Committee members, replacing the current system of mayoral appointment with an elected school committee.

 In July 2018, Janey, along with fellow city councilors Lydia Edwards and Michelle Wu, introduced legislation that would have removed as-of-right designations for chain stores, thereby requiring a conditional use permit for a chain stores to open and operate in any area designated as a "neighborhood business district".
-In promotion of the proposed legislation, Janey said, "While chain stores also play a role in our economy, it is imperative that community members have the opportunity to weigh in on whether to allow them based on the unique circumstances of their neighborhood business district."
+In promotion of the proposed legislation, she said, "While chain stores also play a role in our economy, it is imperative that community members have the opportunity to weigh in on whether to allow them based on the unique circumstances of their neighborhood business district."

 Janey partnered with fellow councilor Michelle Wu to probe the city's process for awarding municipal contracts, finding that only 1% municipal contracts were going to women and minority-owned vendors.
 These findings were the impetus for the city to start looking at ways to diversify the recipients of city contracts.

 In November 2019, the City Council passed an ordinance authored by Janey, aiming to increase equity in the legal cannabis industry.
 The ordinance included the creation of a new oversight board to assess and vote on applications for licenses based on a set criteria.
 Mayor Walsh signed the ordinance into law later that month.
 John Jordan of the publication Globest wrote that the ordinance made the city the, "first US city to prioritize cannabis industry diversity".
 The ordinance changed the way marijuana dispensaries were awarded licenses by the city, establishing an independent board to review applications.
 Previously, licenses were awarded by the mayor's office.

+Janey and fellow councilor Lydia Edwards proposed a real estate transfer tax.
+Negotiations with other city councilors reduced this to a 2% tax on properties valued at $2 million or more, a decrease from their original proposal of a 6% tax.
+In December 2019, the Boston City Council voted to adopt Janey and Edwards' home rule petition requesting that the state permit the city to impose such as tax.
+Mayor Walsh advanced the home rule petition to the legislature.
+If the petition had been authorized by the state, revenue raised from the tax (predicted to be in excess of $160 million annually) was to be placed in the city's Neighborhood Housing Trust to build affordable housing.